syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Change time interval

-You can customize the time interval between the time slots in the timeline day, timeline week, and timeline workweek views by using the `TimeInterval` property of `TimelineViewSettings.`
+The time interval between the time slots in the timeline day, timeline week, and timeline workweek views can be customized by using the `TimeInterval` property of `TimelineViewSettings.`

 {% tabs %}
 {% highlight c# %}